Conspiracy 58: Plot

 A large amount of "evidence" is presented.
 For example, there is analysis of television recordings of the matches, where houses can be seen in the background that never actually stood there.
 The film also analyzes how the shadows of the players in the field were falling, and were angled in a way that is not possible in Sweden given the position of the sun at the time.
 The Chairman of KSP58, Bror Jacques de Wærn, who was employed by the Swedish National Agency for more than twenty years, states that he has looked for evidence that the tournament really took place, but didn't find anything.
-After the end of the film it was revealed that the film was a mockumentary.
+At the end of the film, it is revealed to be a mockumentary from the credits, which state "dokumentär fiktion" (which means "Fiction Documentary").

 The aim of the film, according to the director Johan Löfstedt, was to illustrate how historical revisionism (in particular Holocaust denial) works and to highlight the importance of source criticism when getting information from, for example, the media.

 The majority of the characters in the film are real celebrities who were playing themselves.